“Sunflowers” by Vincent van Gogh

-In this painting, the flowers are built up with thick brushstrokes, the impasto technique evokes the texture of the seed-heads.
+In this painting, the flowers are built up with thick brushstrokes to evoke the texture of the seed-heads.
 Van Gogh wrote to his brother:

 “I am working at it every morning from sunrise on, for the flowers fade so quickly.
 I am now in the fourth picture of sunflowers.
 This fourth one is a bunch of 14 flowers … it gives a singular effect.”

-“Sunflowers” was the painting that Van Gogh was most proud of and it is one of Van Gogh’s most popular works and one of the most reproduced.
+“Sunflowers” was the painting that Van Gogh was most proud of and it is one of Van Gogh’s most famous works and one of the most reproduced.

 - Title: Still Life: Vase with Fourteen Sunflowers